Last Updated: January 3, 2022

-In light of COVID-19, Yoga Alliance has implemented an online teaching exemption to allow its Registered Yoga Schools (RYSs) to offer contact hours in a virtual format until the end of 2021 for any currently active yoga teacher training program as well as those programs that will be running sessions during this timeframe.
+In light of COVID-19, Yoga Alliance has implemented an online teaching exemption to allow its Registered Yoga Schools (RYSs) to offer contact hours in a virtual format for a limited timeframe.
+This timeline has since been extended through December 31, 2023.
 This applies to sessions that would otherwise be held in-person.
 Because of this exemption, Yoga Alliance has simplified the post-training review that trainees submit upon graduation from the RYS’s program.

 At this time, trainees will be asked the following questions: